ubarsc/tuiview/install/windows/README.md

 ## How it works

 Conda `constructor` reads `construct.yaml` which installs the packages listed in `specs` from the given `channels`.
 We include `menuinst` to allow creation of a Start Menu item, and `console_shortcut` to allow Anaconda Prompt to be added to the Start Menu.

-Three additional files will be installed, two batch files and the python wheel we built above.
+Additional files can be installed, two batch files and the python wheel we built above.
 After installation the script `post_install.bat` will be run; this script simply activates the environment and runs `pip install`.